Our suppliers

 High demands

-When KPN purchases products or services, we have high demands of our suppliers.
-We see them as partners in achieving mutual success.
-That’s why we want to work with suppliers that are able, together with us, to explore strategic goals and put through improvements down the chain.
-Our suppliers are innovative, think with us and are proactive in the area of taking social responsibility.
-We make clear and concrete agreements with the parties we work with on a structural basis.
-We not only set out the specifications for products and services, but also the sustainable way in which these should be delivered.
+When KPN purchases products or services, we set high standards for our suppliers.
+We see them as partners in achieving common success.
+That is why we want to work with suppliers who can explore strategic goals together and implement improvements in the chain.
+Our suppliers are innovative, think along with us and are proactive in the field of Corporate Social Responsibility.
+We make clear and concrete agreements with the parties with whom we work on a structural basis.
+We not only lay down the specifications about products and services, but also the sustainable way in which they should be delivered.
+These agreements are laid down in our General Terms and Conditions of Purchase.

 Case study #1